-Most Christians know that “Lord” is not Jesus’ first name, but did you realize that the Bible uses this word—Lord—to mean more than just “master”?
-In fact it is a divine title, affirming that Jesus is God.
+Most Christians know that “Lord” is not Jesus’ first name.
+But did you realize that the Bible uses this word to mean more than just “master”?
+In fact, it is a divine title, affirming that Jesus is God.
 Alistair Begg examines how the Bible’s teaching on “one Lord” underpins the unity of those who are in Christ.
 Those who name Jesus as Lord are characterized by belief in Him, belonging to Him, becoming like Him, and telling others about Him.

 I invite you to turn with me to our text for this morning, which is Ephesians 4:5.
 It reads, “One Lord, one faith, one baptism.”
 That’s actually our text for the day, because we won’t complete it this morning.